mKepka16/nrf5340dk-robotic-arm-control/README.md

 - Device tree overlay for pin configuration (see `nrf5340dk_nrf5340_cpuapp_ns.overlay`)

 ## Usage
-1. Connect the servo motors and LEDs to the nRF5340DK as described above.
+1. Connect the servo motors to the nRF5340DK as described above.
 2. Build and flash the firmware.
 3. Use a Bluetooth-enabled device to connect to the robotic arm and send control commands.
 4. Observe the servo movements and LED status updates.